isomerpages/nlb-learning/_singapore/Children/Learning Pathways.md

 Think of learning pathways as appetizers.
 Get started on your learning journey with curated programmes and content before delving deeper into topics that interest you.

 <h3><b>Places in Singapore</b></h3>
 There are many stories to our places and spaces in Singapore.
-Through this pathway you can explore different resources to discover some interesting sights and sounds of Singapore.
+Through this pathway, you can explore different resources to discover some of Singapore's interesting sights and sounds.

 <div class="horizontal-scroll margin--bottom--lg">
   <table class="generic-table">